This topic describes what a service-linked role is and how to create, delete, and monitor one.

 Trust policy |

 Managing a service-linked role is limited to creating or deleting it.
-You cannot modify an SLR or its associated access policy and trust policy.
+You cannot modify an SLR or its associated permission and trust policies.

-You can also configure a custom policy to grant a RAM user permissions to manage SLRs for a specific service.
-The following sample policy allows a RAM user to create and delete SLRs for the Resource Management service.
-You can find the value for ram:ServiceName in the Service identifier column of Cloud services that support service-linked roles.
+You can also create a custom policy to grant a RAM user permissions to manage SLRs for a specific service.
+The value for ram:ServiceName can be obtained from the Cloud Service Identifier column in Cloud services that support service-linked roles.

 {